Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

-3.a. **The distribution of resources, wealth and opportunities are not evenly spread within and between places.**
+> 3.a. **The distribution of resources, wealth and opportunities are not evenly spread within and between places.**
+3.b.
+Processes of economic change can create opportunities for some while creating and exacerbating social inequality for others.
+3.c.
+Social inequality impacts people and places in different ways.
 - The concept of social inequality and how this can be measured through indices such as housing, healthcare, education, employment and access to services.
 - How and why spatial patterns of social inequalities vary both within and between places.